-WARNING: ON VEHICLES EQUIPPED WITH AIR-REFER TO GROUP 8M PASSIVE SYSTEMS ATTEMPTING RESTRAINT BEFORE STEERING WHEEL, STEERING COLUMN, INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
 FAILURE TO TAKE THE PROPER PRE-CAUTIONS COULD RESULT IN ACCIDENTAL AIR-BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

-- (1) Disconnect and isolate the battery negative cable.
-Wait two minutes for the airbag system capacitor to discharge before further service. - (2) Remove the remote radio switch as described in this group. - (3) Use an ohmmeter to check the switch resistance as shown in the Remote Radio Switch Test chart.
+(1) Disconnect and isolate the battery negative cable.
+Wait two minutes for the airbag system capacitor to discharge before further service.

+(2) Remove the remote radio switch(es) from the steering wheel.